 - Successful representation of a bank holding company in a dissenter’s rights action filed by minority shareholders opposed to a squeeze-out merger in which their shares were purchased by the holding company at a price lower than that which the effected shareholders claimed was fair.
 The court upheld the purchase price.

-We welcome you to contact Strauss & Malk LLP about our litigation practice.
+We welcome you to contact Strauss Malk & Feder LLP about our litigation practice.
 We are mainly based in Northbrook, Illinois, but also have offices in Lake Forest and Chicago.